gbouras13/hybracter_benchmarking/README.md

 hybracter_benchmarking --help
 ```

-# Install
+# Step 2: Install

 ```
 hybracter_benchmarking install
 ```

-# Run the benchmarking pipeline
+# Step 3: Run the benchmarking assess pipeline

 ```
+# to disable GPU on my system for a fair bechmarking with medaka
+export CUDA_VISIBLE_DEVICES=""
 hybracter_benchmarking assemble-real --input ../hybracter_benchmarking/real_assemble.csv --bulk_lerminiaux_csv ../hybracter_benchmarking/bulk_assemble_lerminiaux.csv --bulk_lerminiaux_config ../hybracter_benchmarking/bulk_assemble_lerminiaux_config.yaml --output  ../hybracter_benchmarking_results/real_results --threads 16 --cores 16
 ```

-# Run the assessment
+# Step4: Run the assessments

 * This needs to be done after the `hybracter_benchmarking assemble-real` is complete or else it will not work
 * The same input csv and output directory needs to be used as `hybracter_benchmarking assemble-real`